-Ms. Rightler performs a significant role in the Volkswagen AG Independent Compliance Monitor & Auditor team that oversees VW AG’s compliance with Plea Agreement and Consent Decree obligations arising from parallel criminal and civil cases concerning emissions fraud with regard to the company’s diesel-powered cars sold in the United States.
-She leads large working groups of attorneys, auditors, and consultants in reviewing, auditing, and testing the design and effectiveness of the company’s improvements to its compliance program.
+Ms. Rightler performed a significant role in the Volkswagen AG Independent Compliance Monitor & Auditor team that oversaw VW AG’s compliance with Plea Agreement and Consent Decree obligations arising from parallel criminal and civil cases concerning emissions fraud with regard to the company’s diesel-powered cars sold in the United States.
+She led large working groups of attorneys, auditors, and consultants in reviewing, auditing, and testing the design and effectiveness of the company’s improvements to its compliance program.

 Ms. Rightler also has experience in areas of complex commercial litigation, with an emphasis in the area of securities litigation.

 Led corporate internal and government investigations of potential misconduct, including criminal antitrust and securities violations, and other criminal statutes.

 Assisted multinational companies with training and improvements to compliance programs on several anti-fraud and anti-corruption topics.

 Defended individuals and companies in administrative proceedings for violations of federal securities laws.

 Represented corporations in civil and criminal False Claims Act investigations and litigation, including government contracting, tax and healthcare matters.